Yes we have a famous battlefield to tour by car, bicycle, horseback, and even on foot but we boast a wealth of activities beyond those historic acres.

 With adventures to suit every budget, Gettysburg and Adams County businesses offer plenty of packages to help visitors create their dream vacations.

-If you are looking to explore our outdoors, be sure to pack your hiking boots.
-Discover a variety of nature with hike through the battlefield, a local preserve or the nearby State Parks.
+Some like to be active on vacation, and others prefer to relax.
+Take your pick in Gettysburg.
+Explore our great outdoors with hikes through the battlefield, a local preserve or the nearby State Parks.
 If you enjoy a round of golf, you can select from several courses, all open to the public.
 In the winter, strap on your skis or snowboard for a mountain adventure!
 You will quickly discover that Gettysburg is your year-round destination of choice!
+You can even get your heart rate up with a ghost tour or a paranormal investigation where you can use ghost finding equipment to discover the spirits that still linger here.